Westerley/framework_event2vec/readme.md

 --method

-1. Node2vec
+1. Node2Vec
 2. DeepWalk
-3. Metapath2vec
+3. Metapath2Vec
-4. Line
+4. LINE
 5. NetMF

 --input

 - `graph.pkl` is the name of your network file.

---nodes

-- `nodes.csv` is the name of your csv file.
-Only for metapath2vec.

---edges

-- `edges.csv` is the name of your csv file.
-Only for metapath2vec.

 --output